vimeo/stag-java/README.md

 ## Future Enhancements

 - Add an option to absorb parsing errors rather than crashing and halting parsing (default gson behavior)
+- Class level annotation so that you don't have to annotate each field
+- Support using `@SerializedName` annotation

 ## License
 `stag-java` is available under the MIT license.
 See the [LICENSE](LICENSE) file for more information.